Contact Us

-- Setup experience: SolarWinds completed integration in 5-8 minutes with automatic detection.
-New Relic and Datadog took longer and required manual configuration steps.
+• Setup experience: SolarWinds completed integration in 5-8 minutes with automatic detection.
+New Relic and Datadog were slower and required manual configuration.

-- Query profiling: Only SolarWinds provided query-level analysis identifying slow queries, missing indexes, and resource-heavy operations.
+• Query profiling: Only SolarWinds provides query-level analysis that identifies slow queries, missing indexes, and resource-intensive operations.

-Both benchmarks include detailed installation steps, resource consumption data, and dashboard comparisons.
+For database-specific benchmarks with detailed installation steps, resource consumption data, and dashboard comparisons:

 On-Premises Database Coverage